Please ensure Javascript is enabled for purposes of website accessibility Page 4: Teaching Classroom Rules

 For Your Information

 Teachers must consider each child’s needs and abilities when teaching the classroom rules.
-Examples include:
+For example:

-For a child who has a visual impairment, a teacher might make the visual larger or provide objects for the child to manipulate.
+• If a child has a visual impairment, a teacher might make the visual larger or provide objects for the child to manipulate.

-For a child who has a receptive language delay, the teacher might use short, simple language (e.g., “Nice walking, Kelly!” instead of “Kelly, I noticed you used your walking feet in the hallway.”)
+• If a child has a receptive language delay, the teacher might use short, simple language (e.g., “Nice walking, Kelly!” instead of “Kelly, I noticed you used your walking feet to move safely in the hallway.”)

-Amanda Peirick and Mary Louise Hemmeter offer more information about teaching classroom rules.
+Amanda Higgins and Mary Louise Hemmeter offer more information about teaching classroom rules.

 I think that reviewing and going over them daily is very important.
 When I was a young teacher, I kind of made the mistake of “I taught my rules!
 Now let’s go.”
 And then a few months into the year, I’m, like, “Where’s all this behavior coming from?”
 So I learned after awhile that to keep these at the front of our mind and for kids to really understand what they are, that we have to go over them over and over and over again and sometimes you start to feel, like, “I have said this 4,000 times.
 How do they not know this at this point?”
 But then you realize when you stop giving those reminders, that it’s just not something they’re thinking about on a regular basis.
 So reviewing them daily from the day you start school till the end of the year is really important for these kids.
 In pre-K we teach our letters, our numbers, our shapes, our colors, and we do it very systematically because these are things that kids need to know.
 We need to teach behavior just as systematically.
 A lot of times, we just think kids understand, they understand what they’re supposed to do.
 Everybody knows you come to circle time and you sit, and you’re supposed to listen to your teacher.
 But what we found is that kids don’t always know, and that’s when we start to see the challenging behaviors.
 We need to be really systematic about teaching these things also.